AIA: Rethinking Architecture Decoupling Strategy In Unified Multimodal Model: Introduction

 Unified Multimodal Model (UMM) is trained to perform two distinct tasks (\eg, visual generation and understanding) within a single network, aiming to enhance interpretability by visualizing intermediate processes (interleaved generation), while also improving single-task performance.
 This approach represents a significant step toward general artificial intelligence.

 Although the original intention behind UMM is admirable, practical realities are harsh: visual understanding and generation tasks require distinct feature granularities and representations at different network layers.
 Early research~\cite{wang2024emu3,wu2024liquid,team2024chameleon} attempted fully unified architectures (\eg, sharing the image encoder and base model), but the results lagged significantly behind single-task approaches.
-To address task conflicts and boost performance, some~\cite{januspro,wu2025omnigen2,li2025onecat,bagel} have begun to decouple model components to varying degrees, achieving promising results.
+To address task conflicts and boost performance, some researches~\cite{januspro,wu2025omnigen2,li2025onecat,bagel} have begun to decouple model components to varying degrees, achieving promising results.
 Due to the inherent effectiveness of this strategy, more researchers are now pursuing decoupled architectures.
-However, this trend overlooks the core motivation of UMM~\cite{unimmmu}: \textit{leveraging the unified model’s capacity for cross-modal reasoning to enhance single-task performance.} Excessive decoupling risks losing this synergistic benefit, limiting the model’s capability to transfer knowledge and generalize across tasks.
-Furthermore, architecture decoupling, such as using double image encoders, forces the cross-modal reasoning process to undergo additional decode-encode steps, which is inelegant, time-costing and can result in information loss.
+However, this trend overlooks the core motivation of UMM~\cite{unimmmu,yang2025survey}: \textit{leveraging the capacity of the unified model for cross-modal reasoning to enhance single-task performance.} Excessive decoupling risks losing this synergistic benefit, limiting the model's ability to transfer knowledge and generalize across tasks~\cite{geng2025x}.
+Furthermore, architecture decoupling, such as using double image encoders, forces the cross-modal reasoning process to undergo additional decode-encode steps, which is inelegant and time-costing.